Nish Bruce: Later life

-After leaving the British Army in 1988 with the rank of sergeant, Bruce worked in a private security capacity for the comedian Jim Davidson, before taking the role of second in command of an undercover operation codenamed Project Lock; a WWF sponsored anti-poaching operation in Southern Africa (1988–1990) led by SAS Founder David Stirling and SAS Lieutenant-Colonel Ian Crooke.
+After leaving the British Army in 1988 with the rank of sergeant, Bruce worked in a private security capacity for the comedian Jim Davidson, before taking the role of second in command of an undercover operation codenamed Project Lock, a WWF sponsored anti-poaching operation in Southern Africa (1988–1990) led by SAS Founder David Stirling and SAS Lieutenant-Colonel Ian Crooke.
 Operation Lock's primary purpose in Southern Africa was to track down dealers in rhino horn and ivory.
 Linked to this was identifying their methods for illegal export, pinning corruption against those in high places who colluded with the dealers, and helping with the training and equipping of anti-poaching teams for endangered species in general and rhino in particular.

-Following Operation Lock, for two years Bruce worked in Washington, D.C. as bodyguard for Lebanese billionaire and former Prime Minister of Lebanon, Saad Hariri.
+Following Operation Lock, for two years Bruce worked in Washington, D.C. as bodyguard for Lebanese billionaire and former Prime Minister of Lebanon Saad Hariri.

 Bruce was an experienced pilot.
-He held South African, American and British pilot licences as well as a commercial pilot licence which enabled him to fly both single-engine fixed wing aircraft and helicopters.
+He held South African, American and British pilot licences as well as a commercial pilot licence, which enabled him to fly both single-engine fixed wing aircraft and helicopters.
 In July 1992 he piloted his single-engine Cessna 172 Skyhawk from Washington, D.C., across the Atlantic Ocean via Greenland and Iceland back to the UK.

 In the early 1990s Bruce started the 'Skydive From Space' project, to skydive from the edge of space from 130,000 feet and break the highest altitude freefall record previously set by Joe Kittinger in the 1960s.
 He trained with Loel Guinness' High Adventure Company and Kittinger.
 The project was partially backed and funded by NASA.
-As a part of it Bruce, Harry Taylor and scientist and astronaut Karl Gordon Henize, with an ascent team, climbed the North Ridge Route of Mount Everest in late 1993 to test a NASA meter called a "tissue equivalent proportional counter" (TEPC) at different altitudes (17,000 ft, 19,000 ft and 21,000 ft), the device measuring the effects upon the human body of radiation at altitude, which would be factored in for consideration of space missions of a longer duration.
+As a part of it Bruce, Harry Taylor and scientist and astronaut Karl Gordon Henize, with an ascent team, climbed the North Ridge Route of Mount Everest in late 1993 to test a NASA meter called a "tissue equivalent proportional counter" (TEPC) at different altitudes (17,000, 19,000 and 21,000 ft; 5,200 to 6,400 m), the device measuring the effects upon the human body of radiation at altitude, which would be factored in for consideration of space missions of a longer duration.
 The expedition was abandoned after the death of Karl Henize from high altitude pulmonary edema on 5 October 1993.
 Although the expedition was cut short, NASA received the information it had been sent out to acquire from the meter's readings logged during the ascent.

-In February 1994 Bruce had a nervous breakdown whilst living in Chamonix, France, where he without warning suddenly attempted to murder his girlfriend with a pair of scissors, stabbing her several times before being dragged off her by another male that was present.
+In February 1994 Bruce had a nervous breakdown whilst living in Chamonix, France, where he without warning attempted to murder his girlfriend with a pair of scissors, stabbing her several times before being dragged off her by another man present.
 He was confined shortly afterwards by the local authorities to a French psychiatric hospital.
 The completion of the 'Skydive from Space' project was abandoned in consequence, and he began receiving psychiatric medical treatment.